rstacruz/tps_reporter/docs/Format.md

 File format
 ===========

-The tasks file, usually `tasks.taskpaper`, is in [TaskPaper] format.
+The tasks file, usually `tasks.taskpaper`, is loosely based off of the [TaskPaper] format.

 They're simply a hierarchy of projects and tasks.
 Projects are lines that end with `:`, and tasks are lines that begin with `- `, with indentation.